 Scott Jackson was named the seventh head coach of Liberty's baseball program on July 17, 2016.
-Jackson is no stranger to Liberty, having served as the team's pitching coach during the 2008 season.

 Following the 2008 season, two of Jackson's pupils were selected in the Major League Baseball Draft.
 Left-hander Ryan Page was selected in the 20th round by the Toronto Blue Jays and right-hander David Stokes was taken by the Detroit Tigers in the 28th round.

 Since his time with the Flames, Jackson has spent the last eight seasons as an assistant coach and recruiting coordinator at North Carolina.
 Jackson worked with the Tar Heels offense, as well as hitting, base running and infield play.

 During his eight seasons in Chapel Hill, N.C., Jackson helped North Carolina post a 345-156 record, make three College World Series appearances (2009, 2011 and 2013), advance to six-straight NCAA Regionals (2009-14) and win the 2013 ACC Championship.

 Prior the 2013 season, Jackson was recognized by Baseball America as one of the top assistant coaches in the country.

 During the Tar Heels' run to the 2011 College World Series, North Carolina had one of its top scoring seasons in school history.
 The Tar Heels finished the year ranked No. 10 in the country with 452 runs score.
 Jackson's batters proved to be patient hitters, finishing the year ranked No. 2 in the country in walks (358).

 North Carolina had continued success at the plate during the 2012 season, finishing the year ranked No. 4 in the nation in walks (304).
 The following season, the Tar Heels led the country in hits (759), runs (542) and walks (369).